tc39/tc39.github.io/README.md

 We use IRC to communicate.
 The channel we use is #tc39-website on freenode.
 You can find connection instructions [here](https://freenode.net/kb/answer/chat).

-## Monthly Planning Call
+## Monthly planning call

 We have planning meetings every month, on the _last Tuesday at 10:00 AM CEST_.
-If you would like to join, come say hi at the irc channel!
-[Meeting URL](https://hangouts.google.com/call/lxrlUjS_VlOcuRU6BsFBAAEI)
+If you would like to join, come say hi at the IRC channel!
+The meeting is held on Google Hangouts [here](https://hangouts.google.com/call/lxrlUjS_VlOcuRU6BsFBAAEI).